Hong Kong Exchanges and Clearing: Trading hours

 HKEX's morning session runs from 09:00 am to 12:00 pm; the extended morning session is from 12:00 pm until 1:00 pm and the afternoon session is from 1:00 pm to 4:00 pm.

 HKEX implemented a Closing Auction Session (CAS) in two phases on 25 July 2016 and 24 July 2017.
 The securities eligible for the CAS include all constituents of the Hang Seng Composite LargeCap, MidCap and SmallCap indices, H shares which have corresponding A shares listed on a mainland exchange and all exchange traded funds.
 It also includes some regulated short-selling orders.

-A Volatility Control Mechanism (VCM), which functions similarly to circuit breakers on US exchanges, was implemented in two phases on 22 August 2016 and 16 January 2017.
+A Volatility Control Mechanism (VCM), which functions similarly to circuit breakers on US exchanges, was implemented in the securities and derivatives markets on 22 August 2016 and 16 January 2017, respectively.

 Products

 Major securities products include equity securities, depositary receipts, debt securities, unit trusts/mutual funds (i.e. ETFs and REITs) and structured products.
 Derivative products include index and stock futures and options, interest rate and fixed income products and gold futures.